Kalbintion/bitburner-scripts/README.md

 The following is a list of scripts for utility purposes and do not necessarily impact anything.
 - `colors.js` &mdash; Utility methods for creating text colors either through `COLORS` for pre-defined colors or `COLOR_BUILDER` for `REQUEST`ing one.
 - `find.js` &mdash; Utility script for finding the path to a server, useful for hacking various servers such as CSEC
-- `nmap.js` &mdash; Utility script that outputs server information to `servers.js` that is then imported by other scripts
 - `infil.js` &mdash; Utility script to determine which infiltration is best to manually target.
 Offers plenty of flag options for filter, see `--help` for more info.
+- `nmap.js` &mdash; Utility script that outputs server information to `servers.js` that is then imported by other scripts

 # Recommended Aliases
-The following aliases are used by me to minimize needing to run things one after another
-- `alias setup="nmap.js; startup.js;"` &mdash; To be ran after augmentation to get the initial hacks and setup.
-Will require `hack-template.js` unless another file is specified as `startup.js` accepts two arguments: `startup.js file-name target`
-- `alias setup2="hacknet.js --maxServers 17; pstartup-home.js; pwnitall.js;` &mdash; To be ran after augmentation to get hacknet nodes, home server and general rooting going.
-- `alias kia="killitall.js"` &mdash; General shorthand alias for the script.
-- `alias find="find.js"` &mdash; General shorthand alias for the script.
-- `alias uSv="uSvNGB.js"` &mdash; General shorthand alias for the script.
+- See the file [aliases.js](aliases.js) for a list of aliases and their commands for suggested aliases. **WARNING**: This file contains a major game spoiler!
+To avoid spoilers, only read the `main()` function